Device commands

 Parameters

 Update the configured app, device, operating system, or other launch options.
-See Configuration for acceptable values.
+See for acceptable values.

 Note: This will end any active sessions.